Skip to main content

 Vocal Style

 Identifies the speaker’s manner of delivery.
-Returns multiple labels ranked by confidence.
+Returns an array of labels sorted by descending confidence.

 LabelDescription